kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 ### Gateway Changes

+An initial experimental release of `ListenerSets` _will have no modifications_ to listener list on the `Gateway` resource.
+Using `ListenerSets` will  require a dummy listener to be configured.

-When an implementation supports `ListenerSets` `Gateways` MUST allow the list of listeners to be empty.
+In a future (potential) release when an implementation supports `ListenerSets`, `Gateways` MUST allow the list of listeners to be empty.
 Thus the present `minItems=1` constraint on the listener list will be removed.
 This allows implementations to avoid security, cost etc. concerns with having dummy listeners.
 When there are no listeners the `Gateway`'s `status.listeners` should be empty or unset. `status.listeners` is already an optional field.

 Implementations, when creating a `Gateway`, may provision underlying infrastructure when there are no listeners present.
 The status conditions `Accepted` and `Programmed` conditions should reflect state of this provisioning.